Competitive target shooting is a sport that demands exceptional concentration and a strong mental approach.

-Hamish McInnes (Interim Chairman)
+Hamish McInnes (Secretary)

 The BICTSF is the National Governing Body (NGB) of International Clay Target Shooting in the United Kingdom; it’s aim is to promote and encourage those forms of clay target shooting which are subject to the jurisdiction of the International Shooting Sport Federation (‘ISSF’) and Federation Internationale de Tir Aux Sportives de Chasse (‘FITASC’) or any successor organisations.
 More info click here.